-Should a member of staff require that a child be referred to the 'Learning Support Unit', the appropriate Phase Leader must be consulted and upon agreement, the Phase Leader should enter the child's name, reason for visit to LSU and the time period to be spent there in the 'Sanctions' section of our behaviour tracker.
+Should a member of staff require that a child be referred to the 'Learning Support Unit', the appropriate Phase Leader must be consulted and upon agreement, the Phase Leader should enter the child's name, reason for visit to LSU and the time period to be spent there on CPOMS.
 Parents will then be notified by a phone call or if possible, a face to face conversation at home-time, by the Class Teacher.
-All contact with parents should be recorded on a communications slip and put into the Behaviour File.
+All contact with parents should be recorded on CPOMs and tagged 'Parental Contact'